jojozhuang/jojozhuang.github.io/_posts/2016-03-25-Tricks-in-Java.md

 ```

 ### 2.2 The second is the negative zero value, -0.0.
-When I work on an algorithm problem [149.
+When I working on an algorithm problem [149.
 Max Points on a Line](https://leetcode.com/problems/max-points-on-a-line/) in leetcode.com, I need to calculate the slope of two points, below are the original codes.

 ```java
 slope = (double)(points[i].y - points[j].y) / (points[i].x - points[j].x);